How To Run 100 Miles: Essential Training Guide + Training Plan

 Cross Training

-I do suggest you limit these sessions and try to get out there on the trails and pavement as much as possible.
-However, cross-training could come in handy as an alternative if you are battling any sort of injury during your training period.
+I do suggest you limit these sessions and try to get outside on the trails and pavement as much as possible.
+However, cross-training does come in handy as an alternative if you are battling any sort of injury during your training period.

 Related: The Bear 100: 13 Lessons Learned From A 100-mile Ultra